 Professional: Associates in Applied Science from Kankakee Community College Bachelors degrees in Interdisciplinary studies from Governors State University.
 Certified in LSVT BIG.

 "I chose to become a PTA because I knew that I would be able to make a difference, no matter how small, in someone’s life.
 I knew that this career would be very rewarding for me, and I was right.
-The thing I love the most about working in physical therapy is the connections I am able to make with people in all walks of life ,and the privilege to provide them with excellent care."
+The thing I love the most is the connections I am able to make with people in all walks of life, and the privilege to provide them with excellent care."

 Joe Tascone, Rehabilitation Technician